pphdev/lootlockouts/README.md

 # LootLockouts Addon
 LootLockouts Addon for Legion

-For personal use only.
+<i>For personal use only.
 Rights belong to pphdev.
-Modification and Distribution prohibited.
+Modification and Distribution prohibited.</i>